Gastón Silva: International career

 During 2011, Silva played with the Uruguay national U17 football team at the 2011 FIFA U-17 World Cup in Mexico.
 Previously, he played the 2011 South American Under-17 Football Championship in Ecuador.
 In 2012, Silva played with the Uruguay national U20 football team at the 2013 FIFA U-20 World Cup in Turkey.
 In 2011, he was named to participate in the Uruguay national football team under-22 squad for the 2011 Pan American Games.

 On 1 November 2014, Silva was called up to the Uruguay national team by Óscar Tabárez for two friendly matches on 13 and 18 November against Costa Rica and Chile.

 In May 2018 he was named in Uruguay's provisional 26 man squad for the 2018 World Cup in Russia.

 Personal life

 His older brother Martín Silva is also a footballer who plays for Bra in Serie D.

 Silva also holds Italian nationality, thus not restricted by the league regulation on non-European Union citizens.

 Style of play

 Naturally left-footed, at Defensor Sporting he was fielded as a left full-back, his preferred role, while in the national team he is often used as a central defender.
-Proficient in the tackle, Silva has excellent technique, physicality and ability in the air.